solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/dex/_index.md

 ---
 title: Authenticate with Dex
 weight: 20
-description: Integrating Gloo and Dex Identity Provider
+description: Integrating Gloo Edge and Dex Identity Provider
 ---

 [Dex](https://github.com/dexidp/dex) is an **OpenID Connect identity hub**.
 Dex can be used to expose a consistent